nikitaycs50/foto-tools/README.md

 - Calculates and displays:
   - **Minimum Value**
   - **Maximum Value**
-  - **Average Value**
+  - **Median Value**
 - Generates text-based histograms with bins and percentages.
-- Highlights the average value in each histogram.
+- Highlights the median value in each histogram.
 - Skips bins with zero data for cleaner output.
 - Colored output for better readability.